Monica-Vu/Monica-Vu-ecc-dssb-IS24-code-challenge/README.md

 In the terminal, it should specify the local address.
 If not, it is most likely http://localhost:3001.

-If you want to make changes to the application and see these changes locally, then you may run `npm run start:dev` instead of `npm run serve`
+If you want to make changes to the frontend application and see these changes locally immediately, then you may run `npm run start:dev` instead of `npm run serve`.
+Otherwise, you have run `npm run build`

 ## Swagger Docs
 After running the backend, visit: http://localhost:3000/api-docs/

+## Assumptions
+* Lisa can only add the following product information:
+    * Product Name
+    * Product Owner Name
+    * Developer(s)
+    * Scrum Master Name
+    * Start Date
+    * Methodology
+* Alan can either add or edit the following product information:
+    * Product Name
+    * Product Owner Name
+    * Developer(s)
+    * Scrum Master Name
+    * Methodology
+    * Location

 ## Technologies
 * React